phantie/inventing_a_better_compression_algorithm_for_a_specific_problem/README.md

 - less reusable, because a starting point can take variable size, here we chose `i32`
 - coupling of compressable (`Direction`) and uncompressable (`Pos`) data

+> this article would not exist if the next bits of code \
+> weren't already used in my project [snake](https://github.com/phantie/snake)

 ```rust
 type DirectionsInLastByte = u8;